 “I felt a pang — a strange and inexplicable pang that I had never felt before.” – Alan Bradley

-I know that when you move abroad, it’s scary.
+Moving abroad is really scary.
 You’re alone in a new place where you don’t know anyone.
 Now, I never got homesick when I moved to England, and I understand that I’m the exception to the rule.
 This summer I was travelling, and I got homesick for the first time in my life.
 Not for the Netherlands, but for Aldershot.
 I missed the kids, and my host parents and I had one day where it was really hard to not just cancel my holiday and go back home.
 So, here are some tips on how to deal with homesickness when you’re an au pair.

 It’s natural to miss home